Stop Doing Everything for Your Kids

 A New Approach to the Household

-We’ve been working on this series over the summer to bring you some fascinating research into how we got here and what to do to remedy the situation.
+We’ve worked on this series specifically to bring you some fascinating research into how we got here and what to do to remedy the situation.
 Turns out… this is a uniquely American (western) cultural problem we (somehow) created for ourselves.

 Kids can (and should!) help – even from a very young age.
 Denying/thwarting their help does everyone a disservice.

-So here’s a new idea: together — let’s use this time we have at home to hit the reset button on the way we think about our roles, our families, our households, as well as how our children can (and should!) contribute to everything that goes into maintaining said families and household.
+So here’s a new idea: together, let’s hit the reset button on the way we think about our roles, our families, our households, as well as how our children can (and should!) contribute to everything that goes into maintaining said families and household.

 Because — I mean, really, how ridiculous is it that the parents (and many times, just MOM) execute — and orchestrate — ALL of the necessary work of the family?
 The Upkeep, that is.